hackle/blog-rust/raw/one-recursion-for-all.md

-The pleasure of learning Haskell is quite often, something comes up that completely changes the view of my existing knowledge.
-In this case, recursion.
+One of the thrills of learning Haskell, is how something unexpected can come up out of the blue, and completely invalidates my existing knowledge.

-A good moment for learners of functional programming is finding out many list functions can be implemented using reduce: map, filter, find, reverse, you name it.
+For example, learners of functional programming may feel pretty good about being able to use the likes of map, filter, find and reverse fluently, until the moment that we find out all these list functions can be implemented using reduce alone.

-A similar moment took place for me a while ago, this time about any recursion...
+A similar moment took place for me a while ago, this time about any recursion.

 ## Look mum, I can do recursion!